sonavoice/sona/README.md

 - In the ios directory run: `$ pod install`

-Also add frameworks by going to the Vi targets Build Phases and adding the following linked binaries.
-Do this by clicking the '+' and searching by name.

-You need to manually install the following frameworks:
-- CFNetwork.framework
-- AudioToolbox.framework
-- AVFoundation.framework
-- Quartzcore.framework
-- CoreAudio.framework
-- Security.framework
-- Foundation.framework
-- libicucore.dylib

 You also need to add the watsonsdk.framework.
 Until it's on CocoaPods you need to manually download the framework.
 Do this be going to the [Watson Speech iOS Repo](https://github.com/watson-developer-cloud/speech-ios-sdk), cloning, and unzipping the framework.
 Add that to your libraries as well.

 Then use viapp.xcworkspace NOT viapp.xcodeproject.